stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

   Mrs. Herrero disappeared up the staircase to the fourth floor, and I returned to my room.
 The ammonia ceased to drip, and as I cleaned up what had spilled and opened the window for air, I heard the landlady's heavy footsteps above me.
-Dr. Mu&ntilde;oz I had never heard, save for certain sounds as of some gasoline-driven mechanism; since his step was soft and gentle.
+Dr. Muñoz I had never heard, save for certain sounds as of some gasoline-driven mechanism; since his step was soft and gentle.
 I wondered for a moment what the strange affliction of this man might be, and whether his obstinate refusal of outside aid were not the result of a rather baseless eccentricity.
 There is, I reflected tritely, an infinite deal of pathos in the state of an eminent person who has come down in the world.

-  I might never have known Dr. Mu&ntilde;oz had it not been for the heart attack that suddenly seized me one forenoon as I sat writing in my room.
+  I might never have known Dr. Muñoz had it not been for the heart attack that suddenly seized me one forenoon as I sat writing in my room.
 Physicians had told me of the danger of those spells, and I knew there was no time to be lost; so remembering what the landlady had said about the invalid's help of the injured workman, I dragged myself upstairs